Strands For Trans

 Webby People's Choice Award, 2 Effie Awards

 In 2017, headlines about discrimination against transgender people in barbershops and salons began surfacing across the world.
 No one was doing anything about it.
 Then, a small New York City barbershop named Barba Men's Grooming Boutique decided to take a stand.
 With this launch video, they exposed the issue to ignite a movement.

 Bringing Discrimination Out of the Closet

 Trans men and women sat down for candid interviews and shared their stories about the fear, humiliation and rejection they face when getting a simple haircut.

 Barba offered complimentary pink, white and blue stylings, a signature look inspired by the colors of the trans flag, for supporters to rock during Pride Month.
 It was the first time hair color was used as a media vehicle in a public service campaign.

 Named “One of 100 Most Influential People in the World” by Time Magazine, fashion icon Marc Jacobs dropped by Barba to lend his enthusiastic support to the movement.
 He shared #StrandsForTrans and the signature pink, white & blue look to 2.5 million of his fans on Instagram and Twitter.

 Putting Acceptance on the Map

 The campaign website, strandsfortrans.com, made it easy for barbershops and hair salons to designate their store location as a discrimination-free business.
 It's a simple tool, and an invaluable one, for anyone fearful of discrimination based on gender identity.

-Inspired by the trans flag, Strands for Trans reimagined the iconic barber pole and then circulated stickers as a welcome sign to trans men and women fearful of discrimination.
+Inspired by the trans flag, Strands for Trans reimagined the iconic barber pole and then circulated stickers as a welcome sign to trans men, women and teens fearful of discrimination.

 14 Million Impressions During Pride Month